Lattice of stable matchings: Top and bottom elements

-Define the best match of an element $x$ of a stable matching instance to be the element $y$ that $x$ most prefers, among all the elements that can be matched to $x$ in a stable matching, and define the worst match analogously.
-Then no two elements can have the same best match.
+Define the best match of a participant $x$ of a stable matching instance to be the participant $y$ that $x$ most prefers, among all the participants for which there exists a stable matching that pairs $x$ with $y$, and define the worst match analogously.
+Then no two participants can have the same best match.

 For, suppose to the contrary that doctors $x$ and $x'$ both have $y$ as their best match, and that $y$ prefers $x$ to $x'$.
 Then, in the stable matching that matches $x'$ to $y$ (which must exist by the definition of the best match of $x'$), $x$ and $y$ would be an unstable pair, because $y$ prefers $x$ to $x'$ and $x$ prefers $y$ to any other partner in any stable matching.
-This contradiction shows that assigning all doctors to their best matches gives a matching.
+However, a stable matching cannot have an unstable pair.
+This contradiction shows that best matches are distinct, and therefore that assigning all doctors to their best matches gives a matching.
 It is a stable matching, because any unstable pair would also be unstable for one of the matchings used to define best matches.
-As well as assigning all doctor to their best matches, it assigns all hospitals to their worst matches.
-In the partial ordering on the matchings, it is greater than all other stable matchings.
+This matching, assigning all doctor to their best matches, also assigns all hospitals to their worst matches.
+In the partial ordering on stable matchings, it is greater than all other stable matchings.

 Symmetrically, assigning all doctors to their worst matches and assigning all hospitals to their best matches gives another stable matching.
 In the partial order on the matchings, it is less than all other stable matchings.

 The Gale–Shapley algorithm gives a process for constructing stable matchings, that can be described as follows: until a matching is reached, the algorithm chooses an arbitrary hospital with an unfilled position, and that hospital makes a job offer to the doctor it most prefers among the ones it has not already made offers to.
 If the doctor is unemployed or has a less-preferred assignment, the doctor accepts the offer (and resigns from their other assignment if it exists).
 The process always terminates, because each doctor and hospital interact only once.
 When it terminates, the result is a stable matching, the one that assigns each hospital to its best match and that assigns all doctors to their worst matches.
 An algorithm that swaps the roles of the doctors and hospitals (in which unemployed doctors send a job applications to their next preference among the hospitals, and hospitals accept applications either when they have an unfilled position or they prefer the new applicant, firing the doctor they had previously accepted) instead produces the stable matching that assigns all doctors to their best matches and each hospital to its worst match.

-Lattice operations
+Join and meet

 Given any two stable matchings $P$ and $Q$ for the same input, one can form two more matchings $P\vee Q$ and $P\wedge Q$ in the following way: